1. PERSONAL FINANCE

 • Coupon websites.
 There are many third-party websites that aggregate coupons and offer shopping rebates.

 • Couponing apps.
-Similar to the coupon websites, you can find a variety of third-party coupon and savings apps full of discount codes or shopping rebates.
+As with the coupon websites, you can find a variety of third-party coupon and savings apps with discount codes or shopping rebates.

-Many retailers accept coupons sent out by the store itself, and coupons issued by the maker of the product.
-You can generally also stack these coupons, meaning you can use both types of coupons on the same product at the same time to save even more money.
+Many retailers accept coupons sent out by the store itself and coupons issued by the maker of the product.
+You can generally also stack these coupons, using both on the same product at the same time to save even more money.

-Once you've sourced your coupons, be sure to collect them:
+Once you've sourced your coupons, have them ready to use:

-• Manually cut out coupons from newspaper inserts and store ads.
+• Cut out coupons from newspaper inserts and store ads

-• Print online manufacturer coupons you'll use in-store.
+• Print online manufacturer coupons for use in-store

 Organize your physical coupons by store and product so you can find them when you need them.
 (Photo storage boxes can be helpful here.)
 Consider making a list of your digital coupons so you don't forget any important deals.

-You also need to consider the best use of your time.
-Going a half-hour out of your way to a different store to save $0.50 on a can of beans isn't a good use of your valuable time.
+Also consider the best use of your time.
+Going a half-hour out of your way to a different store to save $0.50 on a can of beans probably isn't a good use of your valuable time.
 Focus on coupons you can use at stores nearby, particularly ones you know well.
 When you shop at a familiar place, it’s easier to find the items you need quickly and maximize your efficiency.

 Simply using a few coupons on your next shopping trip should help you save some money.
 But here are a few tips to help you really maximize your couponing game: